 Include images, videos, and interviews of female professionals, change the gender in your content to reflect what ‘she’ wanted or what you achieved for ‘her’.

 It’s no small feat to change the perception of a male-dominated industry.
 STEM industries, and Cyber Security, in particular, have historically failed to draw female applicants on a global scale.

 But information security and data protection now have more interest than ever.
 More women are looking into the industry as a potential career opportunity.

-Taking some of the recommendations mentioned in this article on board can help you to build your social media presence and adapt your message to one of an influencer that helps recruit and support women in an under-represented industry.
+Taking some of the recommendations mentioned in this article on board can help you to build your social media presence, and send your message to an influencer that helps recruit and support women in the industry.

 The demand for female employees in Cyber Security is large.
 If you can show what you offer that makes you stand out of the crowd, you can reap the rewards, and set the trend to becoming a representative and more diverse tech business.

 About the author:

 Ben Culpin is a content marketer for WakeupData, a data feed management company driven by its mission to help empower e-commerce businesses.
 He specializes in creating valuable, actionable content which will save online merchants time and money.
 Check out the WakeupData blog and connect with him on LinkedIn and Twitter.

 Work with us – Improve your company or personal branding strategy and learn the latest digital marketing solutions- contact us today!